Choosing the right espresso machine can be tricky – so here’s our guide to everything you need to consider, including prices, features and quality.

 - Larger in size than single boiler machines.

-We offer a very comprehensive range fo Dual Boilers from Rocket, Expobar and La Marzocco.
-They range lots in terms of additional features, but they all offer dual boiler technology and have a PID (for controlling the coffee brewing temperature).
+We offer a very comprehensive range fo Dual Boilers from La Marzocco, Victoria Arduino and Profitec.
+They range lots in terms of additional features and style, but they all offer dual boiler technology and have a PID (for controlling the coffee brewing temperature).
 Just like the HX range, they all offer independant gauges showing boiler and group pressures and offer pre-infusion.
 But across the range we offer, they do have differences across pump type and the way they actually activate the espresso extraction (manual or automatic).

 Here's the key groups and differences: